boopathi-376/Hybrid-Legal-AI-Chatbot/README.md

-# ⚖️ Dharma AI — Hybrid Legal AI Chatbot
+#  Hybrid Legal AI Chatbot

 A **production-ready, fully local RAG (Retrieval-Augmented Generation) chatbot** for answering Indian legal questions.
 It combines semantic vector search, keyword search, and a knowledge graph to retrieve precise legal context, then uses a local LLM to generate conversational, grounded answers.